 Each email that is sent must relate to one topic only.
 The email subject line must address just that single topic, and the body of the email must address only that.
-This means that your emails will be shorter – something that is appreciated by recipients.
-The other big plus is that there is no confusion about the subject of the email.
+This means that your emails will be shorter – something that recipients appreciate.
+The other big plus is that there is no confusion about the email's subject.

-3. Segment Your Emails
+3. Segment your emails

 No one wants to pour through a long email to find those sections that only apply to them, no matter how good you are about dividing it up by subsections.
 Divide your recipient list and send separate emails that only relate to the specific segment of your employee population.

-4. Re-model Your Tone and Style
+4. Re-model your tone and style

 You can even inject some emojis to show your personal feelings or anticipate recipients’ too.
 If, for example, there is some new form that employees must complete and return to you, show your empathy with an emoji that says, “ugh.”
 They will appreciate that you understand how they feel.

-5. Always Review for Grammar and Punctuation
+5. Always review for grammar and punctuation

 If you’re lazy, they can be the same in responding.
-Writing assistant services like Grammarly, Rytr or Unemployed Professors can be used for professional help.
+Writing assistant services like Grammarly, Rytr, or Unemployed Professors or proofreading tools like such as Scribbr can be used for professional help.
 Avoid using slang and shortcuts like “LOL”, “BRB”, "OMG” in emails related to business communications.
 Always check the recipient line before sending an email.

-6. Add Visuals
+6. Add visuals

 That relationship can be enhanced by the emails you send – those that provide important information, those that require a response, and those that impart both good and bad news.
-If you employ these six strategies while writing an email, be it a business email, HR email or personal email, you’re sure to get more opens and reads.
+If you employ these six strategies while writing an email, be it a business email, HR email, or personal email, you’re sure to get more opens and reads.